-If you’re in Kraków on November 6th, you may notice black flags solemnly hanging from many of the buildings around the Old Town.
+If you’re in Kraków on November 6th, also known in PL as 'University Remembrance Day,' you may notice black flags solemnly hanging from many of the buildings around the Old Town.
 This is to commemorate the victims of ‘Sonderaktion Krakau’ - a German terror operation carried out during the Nazi occupation of Kraków.